 Most automakers and tire manufacturers recommend rotating the rubber every 6,000 to 8,000 miles (9,656 to 12,875 kilometers).
 If your car has a full-sized spare -- a tire that looks just like the ones mounted on the car and not a little black donut for emergency use -- then make sure that the fifth tire is included in the rotation, too.
 That will help reduce wear on each tire quite a bit and give you the maximum life for your set of tires.

 When you're talking about tires, a little maintenance goes a long way.
 We're hoping that if you follow these tips, your tires will go a long way, too.
-For more information about tires and other related topics, follow the links on the next page.
+For more information about tires and other related topics, follow the links below.